 - What is the most pressing ethical challenge facing the world today?

 - How should we define ethical leadership?

 - Climate change and sustainability

-- Professional ethics: going beyond risk management and compliance
+- Ethical decision-making and going beyond risk management and compliance

 - Creating and promoting clear ethical guidelines

 If you’d like, download and print these posters to use freely during your Global Ethics Day activities.